quintilesims/layer0/docs/docs/reference/terraform-plugin.md

 # Layer0 Terraform Provider Reference

 Terraform is an open-source tool for provisioning and managing infrastructure.
 If you are new to Terraform, we recommend checking out their [documentation](https://www.Terraform.io/intro/index.html).

 Layer0 has built a custom [provider](https://www.Terraform.io/docs/providers/index.html) for Layer0.
 This provider allows users to create, manage, and update Layer0 entities using Terraform.

+## Prerequisites
+To use the Layer0 Terraform provider plugin, first ensure that you have a copy of Terraform and that it is accessible in your system path.
+A Terraform binary can be found in the `/bin` directory of a [Layer0 release](/releases).
+Alternatively, you can [download Terraform](https://www.Terraform.io/downloads.html) for the latest version.

+The Layer0 Terraform provider plugin in compatible with Terraform v0.2+.

 ## Install
-To use the Layer0 Terraform plugin, you will need to [download](https://www.Terraform.io/downloads.html) Terraform.
-The plugin in compatible with Terraform v0.2+.

-Next, you can download the `terraform-provider-layer0` binary from a Layer0 [release](/releases) v0.8.4+.
+Download a Layer0 v0.8.4+ [release](/releases).
 The Terraform plugin binary is located in the release zip file as `terraform-provider-layer0`.
-Copy `terraform-provider-layer0` into the same directory you installed Terraform - and you're done!
+Copy this `terraform-provider-layer0` binary into the same directory you installed Terraform - and you're done!

-For Terraform's documentation on installing a plugin, see the "Installing a Plugin" section [here](https://www.terraform.io/docs/plugins/basics.html).
+For further information, see Terraform's documentation on installing a Terraform plugin [here](https://www.terraform.io/docs/plugins/basics.html#installing-a-plugin).

 ## Getting Started

-* Checkout the `Terraform` section of the Guestbook walkthrough [here](/guides/guestbook#terraform)
+* Checkout the `Terraform` section of the Guestbook walkthrough [here](/guides/guestbook#terraform).
-* We've added some tips and links to helpful resources in the [Best Practices](#best-practices) section below
+* We've added some tips and links to helpful resources in the [Best Practices](#best-practices) section below.

 ---

 ##Provider
 The Layer0 provider is used to interact with a Layer0 API.
 The provider needs to be configured with the proper credentials before it can be used.

 ### Example Usage